Wednesday, 15 October 2025

 [4] Economic Policy and Austerity

-Policies of austerity, artificial scarcity and welfare retrenchment are often defended through the language of fiscal responsibility or macroeconomic health: short-term hardship for the poor and disabled or their injury and death are presented as necessary sacrifices for long-term national stability.
+Policies of austerity, artificial scarcity and welfare retrenchment are often defended through the language of fiscal responsibility or macroeconomic health: short-term hardship, injury and death for the poor, disabled and chronically ill are presented as necessary sacrifices for long-term national stability.
 The state’s moral calculus treats suffering as an externality of aggregate prosperity.
 The logic mirrors older utilitarian defenses of harm: some must be immiserated or liquidated so that “the economy” may flourish—an abstraction standing in for collective good.

 Climate Policy and Environmental Sacrifice Zones